-Mr. Shock has over 22 years of experience in assessment and management of environmental and product risks and liabilities for a variety of industry sectors, including resource extraction, manufacturing, utilities, and insurance.
-His focus areas include chemical transport and fate analysis and evaluation of remedial response actions and costs in due diligence and cost recovery matters.
-He employs a variety of cost-benefit, economic, and uncertainty analysis methods to help clients make more informed and robust environmental and risk management decisions.
-Mr. Shock has served in both expert witness and consulting roles in a variety of allocation and toxic tort cases.
+Mr. Shock has over 25 years of experience in assessment and management of environmental and product risks and liabilities for a variety of industry sectors, including resource extraction, manufacturing, utilities, and insurance.
+His focus areas include assessment and quantification of environmental liabilities, chemical transport and fate analysis, and evaluation of remedial response actions and costs in due diligence, cost recovery, and insurance claims matters.
+He employs a variety of cost-benefit, economic, and uncertainty analysis methods to help clients make more informed and defensible environmental risk and liability management decisions.

 Mr. Shock's contaminated site remediation experience includes design, costing, installation, startup, monitoring, optimization, and closure of remediation systems, as well as assessment and mitigation of vapor intrusion.
 Mr. Shock has evaluated ongoing remedial actions to improve operational performance, assessed the appropriateness of past and prospective future remedial actions and costs, and conducted NCP evaluations in support of litigation and cost allocation negotiations.

 Mr. Shock has conducted cost analysis for formal feasibility studies under CERCLA and RCRA, and for cost recovery and insurance disputes, and cost allocation.
-He employs decision analysis methods such as cost-benefit and economic analysis, Monte Carlo uncertainty analysis, sensitivity analysis, uncertainty reduction, and net environmental benefits analysis to help clients make more informed and robust remediation and liability management decisions.
+He employs decision analysis methods such as cost-benefit and economic analysis, Monte Carlo uncertainty analysis, sensitivity analysis, uncertainty reduction, and net environmental benefits analysis to facilitate rigorous and defensible remediation and liability management decision-making.

 CREDENTIALS & PROFESSIONAL HONORS

 - M.S., Civil/Environmental Engineering, University of Washington, 1994